 - Locally led humanitarian action: The terms 'locally led humanitarian action' and 'local humanitarian leadership' will be used through this research to emphasise the importance not just of recognising or respecting local humanitarian action, but also that humanitarian action needs to be owned and led from the ground up.
-The term localisation will be used to refer to the process of respecting, recognising and strengthening local leadership.1 - National and local actors: Organisations engaged in relief that are headquartered and operating in their own aid recipient country and which are not affiliated to an international NGO.2 - Donors: Donors are institutions, organisations, or agencies that provide funding support to humanitarian and development actors.
-This includes institutional government donors. - Intermediary: The term intermediary refers to organisations, networks or mechanisms acting in an intermediary role between donors and local implementing organisations.
-There are two main types of intermediaries: - Single intermediary3: Funding to a single international aid organisation (including a federated/membership organisation) that reaches a local or national actor directly from that one intermediary.
-National actors passing funding to other national actors or local actors can also act as intermediaries. - Pooled funding: Funding channelled through a pooled fund that is directly accessed by local and national actors (such as Country Based
+The term localisation will be used to refer to the process of respecting, recognising and strengthening local leadership.6 - National and local actors: Organisations engaged in relief that are headquartered and operating in their own aid recipient country and which are not affiliated to an international NGO.7 - Donors: Donors are institutions, organisations, or agencies that provide funding support to humanitarian and development actors.
+This includes institutional government donors. - Intermediary: The term intermediary refers to organisations, networks or mechanisms acting in an intermediary role between donors and

-1 This definition is adapted from Gingerich et al (2017) and Barbelet (2019).
+This definition is adapted from Gingerich et al (2017) and Barbelet (2019).
 This report will refer to locally led humanitarian action or local humanitarian action in most places.
 Where it refers to the process of supporting local humanitarian action, it will use the term 'localisation' drawing on the following definition: "Localising humanitarian response is a process of recognising, respecting and strengthening the leadership by local authorities and the capacity of local civil society in humanitarian action, in order to better address the needs of affected populations and to prepare national actors for future humanitarian responses" (from OECD, Localising the response, Commitments into Action series, 2017).

-2 A local actor is not considered to be affiliated merely because it is part of a network, confederation or alliance wherein it maintains independent fundraising and governance systems
+&lt;sup>7 A local actor is not considered to be affiliated merely because it is part of a network, confederation or alliance wherein it maintains independent fundraising and governance systems local implementing organisations.
+There are two main types of intermediaries: